Introductory Guide to Warehouse Safety in the Logistics and Supply Chain Industry

 Safety Practices for Loading and Unloading

-One of the first steps towards ensuring safety during loading and unloading operations is effective planning and supervision.
+One of the first steps towards improving loading and unloading safety is effective planning and supervision.

 Appropriate Use of Personal Protective Equipment (PPE)